 BPTK-Py: System Dynamics and Agent-based Modeling In Python¶

-The Business Prototyping Toolkit for Python (BPTK-Py) provides you with a computational modeling framework that allows you to build and run simulation models using System Dynamics and/or agent-based modeling and manage simulation scenarios with ease.
+The Business Prototyping Toolkit for Python (BPTK-Py) is a computational modeling framework that enables you to build simulation models using System Dynamics (SD) and/or agent-based modeling (ABM) and manage simulation scenarios with ease.

-Our tutorial contains a number of models and Jupyter notebooks to get you started – you can clone or download the tutorial from our git repository on bitbucket.
+The best way to get started with BPTK-Py is our tutorial, which contains a number of simulation models and Jupyter notebooks to get you started – you can clone or download the tutorial from our git repository on Bitbucket.

-The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models, Agent-based models and hybrid SD-ABM-Models
+The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models and native Agent-based models.
+You can also build hybrid SD-ABM-Models natively in Python.

-The objective of the framework is to provide the infrastructure for managing model settings and scenarios and for running and plotting simulation results, so that the modeller can concentrate on modelling.
+The objective of the framework is to let the modeller concentrate on building simulation models by providing a seamless interface for managing model settings and scenarios and for plotting simulation results.

 All plotting is done using Matplotlib.